Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 ## Missing values treatment

-We have 20 unique category masked from 1 to 20.
-We want to fill the missing values in the: `Product_Category_2`, and `Product_Category_3` with 0.
-Because this indicates that this product is not included in multiple categories.
+We have 20 unique categories masked from 1 to 20.
+We want to impute the missing values in the: `Product_Category_2`, and `Product_Category_3` using the missforest algorithm.
 ``` r
 # Length of unique categories.
 unique_categories <- unique(black_friday$Product_Category_1)